MaxLogic/maxEventNexus/TASKS.md

 - Use lock-free CAS and reason carefully about memory ordering.
 - Add a benchmark in BenchHarness comparing Disruptor topics vs standard queues.

-### T-1016 Add Weak-Target ABA Test
-Summary: Add a unit test that verifies weak-target generation/weak refs prevent ABA reuse issues.

-Details:
-- Spec: spec.md §15 (testing matrix).
-- Allocate object at address A, free it, allocate another object reusing A, and check that queued work for the old object does not dispatch to the new instance.
-- Implement as TTestWeakTargetABA in tests/src/MaxEventNexus.Main.Tests.pas.

-### T-1017 Add Stress Test (1M posts)
-Summary: Add a stress test posting 1M events across topics and delivery modes to validate stability.

-Details:
-- Spec: spec.md §15 (testing matrix).
-- Implement TTestStress that posts ~1M events across ~10 topics with mixed delivery modes, asserting no deadlocks or crashes and optionally checking metrics.

 ### T-1019 Benchmark Suite
 Summary: Build a richer benchmark suite measuring latency and throughput across subscriber counts, delivery modes, and compilers.